Rule 8.548. Decision on request of a court of another jurisdiction

 (5)At any time, the Supreme Court may restate the question or ask the requesting court to clarify the question.

-(6)After filing the opinion, the clerk must promptly send file-stamped copies to the requesting court and the parties and must notify that court and the parties when the decision is final.
+(6)After filing the opinion, the clerk must promptly send filed-endorsed copies to the requesting court and the parties and must notify that court and the parties when the decision is final.

 (7)Supreme Court decisions pursuant to this rule are published in the Official Reports and have the same precedential effect as the court's other decisions.